-noun, plural crèmes brû·lées [krem broo-leyz, kreem; French krem bry-ley] /ˌkrɛm bruˈleɪz, ˌkrim; French krɛm brüˈleɪ/.
-French Cookery.
+noun, plural crèmes brû·lées [krem broo-leyz, kreem; French krem bry-ley]. /ˌkrɛm bruˈleɪz, ˌkrim; French krɛm brüˈleɪ/.
+French Cooking.

 Origin of crème brûlée

 Words nearby crème brûlée